 Improve Daily Living for People with Disabilities

 Each of us is born with a desire for independence.
 When physical and sensory disabilities threaten that independence, improved accessibility is one key to restoring it.
 However, improving accessibility - especially in rental housing - is often easier said than done.
 Landlords are required by fair housing laws to permit modifications to an apartment to make it barrier-free.
 However, tenants usually bear the cost of these modifications which can be substantial.
-Fortunately, help is available in the form of accessibility grants administered through VHDA and our Rental Unit Accessibility Modification program.
+Fortunately, help is available in the form of accessibility grants administered through Virginia Housing and our Rental Unit Accessibility Modification (RUAM) program.

 Who is Eligible?

-Effective April 1, 2012, up to $2,000 per rental unit is available to tenants with disabilities who earn 80% or less of the area median income (AMI).
+A grant of up to $6,000 per rental unit is available to tenants with disabilities who earn 80% or less of the

 What You Should Know Before You Hire A Contactor